Leo1003/INFOR-Pad/API.md

  * Create a new file or a directory
      * Request Body
          * filename: The name of the file
-         * type: Code type or 'Directory'
+         * format: Code type or 'Directory'
      * Respond Status
          * 201: Succeed
          * 400: Data missed or the id isn't a diretory